Movers and SHAKERS

 One tonne of thorium is a sphere just shy of 22 inches in diameter.
 A smaller sphere of thorium the size of a tennis ball could electrify London’s nine million homes and businesses for a week.
 The earth’s thorium reserves could be expected to supply the planet's energy needs for tens of thousands of years.

 As far as contamination and waste, thorium plants have the potential to generate a much smaller amount of shorter-life radioactive waste than reactors now in use.
 The waste volume is estimated to be 1/35 for the same energy output.
 Because of a shorter half-life, of the spent thorium, compared to spent uranium, 99.99% of the waste would be stable in 300 years, rather than tens of thousands for U235.

 About the Reactors

 The Chinese pilot reactor is the first thorium molten salt reactor to operate since 1969.
-At that time, U.S. scientists shut down the first thorium reactor at the Oak Ridge National Lab in Tennessee after the program was cancelled.
-The Chinese plant copied the Oak Ridge design but improved by drawing on decades of innovation in manufacturing, materials and instrumentation.
+At that time, U.S. scientists shut down the first thorium reactor at the Oak Ridge National Lab in Tennessee after the program was canceled.
+The Chinese plant copied the Oak Ridge design but improved by drawing on decades of innovation in manufacturing, materials, and instrumentation.